JkarlEris/CookingInaM0/README.md

 ### 🧩 Innovative Code Implementation
 - **Stray Dog Mechanic:**
   - The **dog follows the player**, maintaining a respectful distance.
   - Players **click the dog to dispose of excess ingredients**, adding an interactive and playful resource management system.

-Here's the formatted section for credits in your README file:

 ## Credits